 The Judiciary:

 The Indian judiciary has a reputation of being independent and non-partisan.
 Judges are not appointed on political considerations.
 They enjoy a high standing in society.
+The Bar:

 Foreign lawyers are not permitted to appear in Courts (unless qualified), though they can appear in arbitrations.